 The Stanford Study

-Low-back pain is one of the most common and debilitating health issues in the United States, affecting nearly 80 percent of Americans and costing $100 billion annually, two-thirds of which comes from lost wages and productivity.
+Spine (back and neck) pain is one of the most common and debilitating health conditions in the United States, affecting nearly 80 percent of Americans and exceeding $86 billion in spending annually.

-The Egoscue Method (TEM), a specialized form of postural therapy that eliminates or mitigates chronic pain while increasing functional mobility, is part of a national Stanford/Harvard study designed to assess the efficacy of different treatments in reducing or ending low-back pain.
-The study is administered by The Clinical Excellence Research Center (CERC) at Stanford Medicine, and currently underway in four locations, Phoenix, Los Angeles, Nashville and Houston.
+The Egoscue Method (TEM), a specialized form of postural therapy that eliminates or mitigates chronic pain while increasing functional mobility, is part of a national study by researchers from Stanford Medicine and Harvard designed to assess the comparative effectiveness and efficiency of three different approaches to managing treating spine pain.
+The study is managed by The Clinical Excellence Research Center (CERC) at Stanford Medicine, and currently underway in four locations, Phoenix, Los Angeles, Nashville and Houston.

 For your copy of the Pilot Study White Paper, please fill out the information below: